jricher/secevent/draft-backman-secevent-token.md

 Acknowledgments {#ack}
 ===============
+The editors would like to thank Phil Hunt for his SET draft -- on which much of this specification is based -- and his continuing contributions to this draft.

 The editors would like to thank the participants on the IETF secevent mailing list and related working groups for their support of this specification.